juanbolopablo/juanbolopablo/README.md

   _Check out my favorite and most impactful repositories below!_

 - 📚 **Learning:**
-  How Linux works and how toit it properly
+  How Linux works and how to use GNU/Linux distros properly

 - 🤝 **Collaborations:**
-  Open to contributions, discussions, and building cool things together!
+  Open to discussions, knowledge and building cool things together!

 ---